unmonoqueteclea/voilib/infra/readme.md

 following tasks.

 ###  💾 running database migrations

+> ℹ️ In Docker-based installations, Voilib will run migrations
+> automatically from a Docker entrypoint.
+You can skip this step.

 Voilib uses `sqlite` to store some information about podcasts and episodes.
 To ensure the database file with all the needed tables is created you should run the following command from [infra/ folder](./):